Johnlon/integrated-circuit-tester/README.md

   This test relies on the fact that if the test chip's output is asserting a 1 or 0 then this signal would swamp a small pull up or pull down applied if it were applied to the same wire.
 This explains the purpose of the GPIO-H line which has a high value resistance.
 GPIO-H can be used to attempt to pull the wire up or down during the tests.
 If the circuit is sucessfully able to pull the pin both up and down then this can only be possble if the pin is in a high Z or disconnected state.

-  Two tests are then performed
+  Two tests are then performed:
-  - GPIO-H is set to High to apply a weak pull-up to the test chips pin and GPIO-L reads the result
+  1) GPIO-H is set to High to apply a weak pull-up to the test chip's pin and GPIO-L reads the value of the test pin
-  - GPIO-H is set to Low  to apply a weak pull-down to the test chips pin and again GPIO-L reads the result
+  2) GPIO-H is set to Low  to apply a weak pull-down to the test chip's pin and again GPIO-L reads the value of the test pin

   If both the pull-up & pull-down events are sensed by GPIO-L then this indicates that the test pin is in a high impedance state.
-If however we only sense a L during both tests then the test pin must be asserting a 0, and if only a H is sensed then the test pin must be asserting a 1.
+If however only L is sensed during both tests then the chip's pin must be asserting a 0, and if only a H is sensed then the chip's pin must be asserting a 1.

   :white_check_mark: It ought also be possible to detect an open collector output in a similar manner.
 When the open collector output is asserting a 0 then the pull-up/down test will fail and will always sense a L, but when the open collector output is logic 1 then it's output will be floating and the pull up/down check ought to be sucessful.